 5. Check out Form: The check out form is fairly simple with sign up along with Credit Card/ Debit Card details for purchase.

-Its help center is very user-friendly with most of the topics well covered.
+Its help centre is very user-friendly with most of the topics well covered.
 The overall design of the website is engaging for prospects to easily get started.

 Steps in Sales Funnel